 Departure location: Railway Place, Coleraine.
 BT52 1PQ

-NB Belfast and Derry~Londonderry pick-ups are available at a cost of £15pp for a minimum of four people per booking.
+Belfast and Derry~Londonderry pickups are available at a cost of £80 per booking

 “THIS TOUR IS INDEPENDENTLY OPERATED BY GLENARA ELITE TRAVEL.
 IT IS NOT SPONSORED, ENDORSED, OR AFFILIATED WITH HBO OR ANYONE ASSOCIATED WITH ‘GAME OF THRONES’